mm1ke/gentoo-scripts/README.md

 # Gentoo Scripts

 This repository contains a collection of various gentoo related scripts to find and improve the gentoo portage tree.
-At the moment following scripts are available:

-* patchtest.sh
-* patchcheck.sh
-* wwwtest.sh
-* srctest.sh
-* simplechecks.sh
-* eapistats.sh
+The results of the script can be seen on http://gentoo.levelnine.at/

 ## Duration: